Sioux City school employee wage increases approved

 People are also reading…

-The permanent substitutes received an increase to reflect the teacher base salary on the new Sioux City Education Association wages, which was not publicly stated.
+The permanent substitutes received an increase to reflect the teacher base salary on the new Sioux City Education Association wages.

 Human Resources Director Jen Gomez said the district has come to a tentative agreement with SCEA on Friday, which was a 4 percent increase.
 Once the union approves the agreement, it will go before the board.